spring-attic/understanding/amqp/README.md

 ## Advantages of AMQP over JMS

 AMQP is often compared to [JMS (Java Message Service)][jms], the most common messaging system in the Java community.
 A limitation of JMS is that the APIs are specified, but the message format is not.
 Unlike AMQP, JMS has no requirement for how messages are formed and transmitted.
+Essentially, every JMS broker can implement the messages in a different format.
+They just have to use the same API.

 Thus [Pivotal][pivotal] has released a JMS on Rabbit project, a library that implements the JMS APIs but uses [RabbitMQ][rabbitmq], an AMQP broker, to transmit the messages.